Ubaldo Jiménez: 2017

-Jimenez opened the season as the Orioles' fourth starter.
-Throughout the whole season, Jimenez endured his career worst season, setting career highs in ERA (6.81), earned runs (108) and home runs allowed (33).
-The 2017 season marked Jimenez's final season in Baltimore, ending his four-year run with a record of 32-42 and an ERA of 5.22 for Baltimore.
+Jiménez opened the season as the Orioles' fourth starter.
+Jiménez endured his career-worst season, setting career highs in ERA (6.81), earned runs (108), and home runs allowed (33).
+The 2017 season marked Jiménez's final season in the majors, ending his four-year run in Baltimore with a record of 32–42 and an ERA of 5.22.

-Second stint with Colorado Rockies
+Colorado Rockies (second stint) and retirement

-On February 5, 2020, Jimenez signed a minor league deal with the Colorado Rockies and was invited to spring training.
-Jimenez was released by the Rockies organization on July 20, 2020.
+Jiménez did not pitch professionally in 2018 or 2019, coming back in the Dominican Winter League before the 2020 season.
+On February 5, 2020, Jiménez signed a minor league deal with the Colorado Rockies and was invited to spring training.
+Jimenez was released by the Rockies organization on July 20, before the start of the season.

 Jimenez announced his retirement from professional baseball on September 17, 2020.

 Scouting report

 Jiménez's four-seam fastball was frequently clocked as high as 96 mph, although later in his career, his average four-seam fastball typically registered between 90 and 93 mph.
 No one threw more pitches over 95 mph (1,342) than did Jiménez during the 2008 season.
 In 2010, he was one of only three starting pitchers, along with Justin Verlander and Stephen Strasburg, to have pitched 20 or more pitches of over 100 mph.

 Jiménez's two-seam fastball exhibited strong "tailing" action (moving inside on a right-handed batter and away from a left-handed batter), as well as good "sinking" action, though not always by design.
 His velocity ranged from 89 to 93 mph, though sometimes reaching 94–96 mph.
 In 2008, Jiménez posted a very robust ground-ball percentage of 54.4%, a testament to this pitch's effectiveness and making him an ideal pitcher for Coors Field, a ballpark known for extra-base hits.

 Jiménez was known to throw a split-finger fastball and an occasional forkball, having deceptive downward movement in the 85–88 mph range.

 The changeup thrown by Jiménez also exhibited strong "sinking" action, so much so that television commentators unfamiliar with Jiménez often had trouble distinguishing his change-up from a sinking fastball or a split-finger fastball.
 Jiménez varied the pitch by using both a circle changeup and traditional straight changeup grip.
 Typically thrown between 85 and 90 mph, the pitch would dive down and away from left-handed batters.

 Jiménez's slider was usually thrown between 83 and 85 mph.
 This pitch fooled batters with an unusually sharp, late break and was used second most in frequency behind his four-seam fastball.
 Batters often confused this pitch with a fastball (the major league average for a fastball is approximately 91 mph) and due to the tight, late-breaking movement of the pitch, were often unable to hit it.

 The final pitch in Jiménez's arsenal was a looping curveball.
 Used infrequently, it was thrown anywhere between 75 and 82 mph and exhibited a traditional "12–6" break.